Abd1997-Dev/Design-of-Area-Effcient-Low-Latency-5G-Compliant-LDPC-Decoder-Architecture/README.md

 at lower hardware cost.</p>

  <p align="justify">
-The sum-product decoding algorithm has high performance metrics and in turn it requires high hardware resources also than any other decoding algorithms.
+&emsp;The sum-product decoding algorithm has high performance metrics and in turn it requires high hardware resources also than any other decoding algorithms.
 In order to achieve high throughput even with high hardware resource usage a multicore architecture is proposed [4].
 But the cost of the system